ashleykinard/ashleykinard.github.io/index.md

 I view documentation as a high-value product, not an afterthought.
 My workflow includes:

-* **Exploration.** I don't just write about features--I use them.
+* **Active Exploration.** I don't just write about features--I use them.
 I test APIs and run scripts locally to find the "friction points."
 I ask questions with the end user in mind to discover what may otherwise get overlooked in the design process.
-* **Collaboration.** I aid and manage the peer review process through GitHub pull requests, ensuring that SMEs (Subject Matter Experts) verify technical logic before going to publish.
+* **Engineering Collaboration.** I integrate into the development lifecycle.
+I manage peer reviews through GitHub pull requests, ensuring that Subject Matter Experts (SMEs) verify technical logic before a single word is published.
-* **Governance.** I advocate for and strictly adhere to industry style guides (like Microsoft or Google) to maintain a consistent brand voice throughout the docs and product.
+* **Scalable Governance.** I advocate for and strictly adhere to industry style guides (such as Microsoft or Google).
+By implementing automated style linting and Markdown templates, I maintain a consistent, authoritative brand voice across the product.

 <hr class="section-hr">